Special academic programs

 Adult and Non-traditional programs

 Goshen College offers several programs for adult non-residential students.
 Two bachelor's degree completion programs are offered in organizational leadership and nursing (RN to BSN).
 In addition, two full bachelor's degree programs are offered in social work and business administration.
-See the Office of Continuing Studies section for details.
+See the Office of Graduate and Continuing Studies section for details.

 Center for Intercultural and International Education